Speldosa/Speldosa.github.io/README.md

 - Write small summaries for each article.
 (Make it so that there is some kind of fold out text.)
 - Write small summaries for each essay.
 - Do a Swedish version of the site?
+- Make items for "articles", "music", "movie", and "software".
+Include English and Swedish front matter to make it easier to edit.
+- Remake the logo (put a circle behind it consisting of my profile image?).
+- Create the Billie Jean segment from the Kling Kokos concert.

 ## Maybe: